CanonicalLtd/maas-docs/en/manage-ha.md

 sudo systemctl start maas-regiond
 ```

-The setup of region controller HA is now complete.

 Check the log files for any errors:

 - `/var/log/maas/regiond.log`
 - `/var/log/maas/maas.log`
 - `/var/log/syslog`

-### Load balancing between regions (optional)
+### Load balancing (optional)

-With multiple region controllers, there are several options for load balancing.
-One approach is to use one region controller all the time, and fail over to
-another one using a virtual IP (VIP).
-Another approach is to use a
-load-balancer and a VIP to distribute the workload across all active region
-controllers.
-Here, we will use `haproxy` to do the latter.
+Load balancing can be added with the `happroxy` load balancer and a virtual IP
+(VIP).

-Firstly, on each region controller, before haproxy is installed, `apache2`
+On each API server host, before haproxy is installed, `apache2` needs to be
-needs to be disabled.
-This is because both apache2 and haproxy listen on
-the same port (TCP 80).
+disabled.
+This is because both apache2 and haproxy listen on the same port (TCP
+80):

 ```bash
 sudo systemctl stop apache2